reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 ## When to use refs {/*when-to-use-refs*/}

-Typically, you will use a ref when your Component needs to "step outside" React and communicate with external APIs—often a browser API that won't impact the appearance of the component.
+Typically, you will use a ref when your Component needs to "step outside" React and communicate with external APIs—often a browser API that won't impact the appearance of the Component.
 Here are a few of these rare situations:

 - Storing [timeout IDs](https://developer.mozilla.org/docs/Web/API/setTimeout)
 - Storing and manipulating [DOM elements](https://developer.mozilla.org/docs/Web/API/Element), which we cover on [the next page](/learn/manipulating-the-dom-with-refs)